AzureCloudWorkshops/ACW-Continuous-delivery/GuidedWalkthroughs/CI:CD - Github with AppServices.md

 ## Task 10 Delete All Of Your Resource Groups

-## Task 11 ⭐⭐You have now completed the first start and are officially no longer a novice and now can be considered dangerous in DevOps!⭐⭐
+## Task 11 ⭐⭐You have now completed the first part and are officially no longer a novice!
+Lets keep working on challenges to become dangerous!⭐⭐